M-HT/SR/games/Albion/release/windows/readme-Windows.txt

 Music
 -----
 The game's MIDI music can be played using one of following libraries:
-NativeWindows, WildMIDI, BASSMIDI, ADLMIDI, SDL_mixer
+NativeWindows, WildMIDI, BASSMIDI, libADLMIDI, SDL_mixer

-ADLMIDI is the default library, others can be selected in the configuration file.
-ADLMIDI and NativeWindows don't require additional files for MIDI playback, WildMIDI requires GUS patches for MIDI playback, BASSMIDI requires a soundfont for MIDI playback, ADLMIDI uses OPL3 emulator for MIDI playback.
+libADLMIDI is the default library, others can be selected in the configuration file. libADLMIDI and NativeWindows don't require additional files for MIDI playback, WildMIDI requires GUS patches for MIDI playback, BASSMIDI requires a soundfont for MIDI playback, libADLMIDI uses OPL3 emulator for MIDI playback.

 NativeWindows can use the default synth or it can be selected in the configuration file.